 Verse 18-19: "Truly, truly, I say to you, when you were young, you used to dress yourself and walk wherever you wanted, but when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go.

-This prediction/prophesy indicates that Peter will not have control even over dressing himself for a journey - in this case, being prepared for execution; where he would glorify God in martyrdom.
+This prophesy indicates that Peter will not have control even over dressing himself for a journey - in this case, being prepared for execution; where he would glorify God in martyrdom.

-Ancient writers say that Peter was put to death about thirty four years after this.
-His precise age at that time is not known.
+Ancient writers say that Peter was put to death about thirty-four years later.
+His precise age is not known.

 Verse 19: (This he said to show by what kind of death he was to glorify God.)
 And after saying this he said to him, "Follow me."

-Tradition declares that he was crucified for his faith, under the rule of the wicked Roman Emperor, Nero, about A.D.
+According to tradition, Peter was crucified for his faith under the rule of the wicked Roman Emperor Nero, about A.D.
 64. He was crucified upside down at his request, because he did not feel worthy of dying as Jesus did.

-Peter died with a firm hope of Heaven, patiently enduring the pangs of the cross.
+Peter died with a solid hope of Heaven, patiently enduring the pangs of the cross.
 Clemens

-Jesus had said to Peter, "Follow me."
-After the day of Pentecost Peter became one of the most devoted followers, and greatest of all the Apostles.
+Jesus had said to Peter, "Follow me," and after the day of Pentecost, he became one of the most devoted and significant Apostles of all.

 The Disciple whom Jesus Loved